For specific information on subscriptions and single tickets for our 2022/23 Season, visit our seasonal Tickets & Subscriptions page.

 Gateway Student Ticket Program

-In the spirit of Washington Performing Arts Founder Patrick Hayes’s personal catchphrase—and our organizational motto—“Everybody in; nobody out,” Washington Performing Arts offers a select number of $10 tickets to all of its performances through the Gateway Student Ticket Program.
+In the spirit of Washington Performing Arts Founder Patrick Hayes’s personal catchphrase—and our organizational motto—“Everybody in; nobody out,” Washington Performing Arts offers a limited number of $10 tickets to select performances through the Gateway Student Ticket Program.
 Current students of all ages and grade levels, from primary school through graduate school, are eligible.
 Each student may order up to two (2) tickets with a valid student ID.
 For children in primary and secondary school, a parent may order on their behalf as long as the student is present to pick up when the tickets are collected from Will Call.

 Please note: